 General and administrative expenses in the Total Portfolio increased during the nine months ended September 30, 2004 as compared to the nine months ended September 30, 2003 by \$4.5 million, or 13.34%.
 An aggregate of \$1.4 million of the increase is attributable to changes in the form of long-term equity-based compensation, as further described below.
-Deal costs in relation to the formation of the Value-Added Fund, Wisconsin Place and Fan Pier increased general and administrative expenses approximately \$0.2 million for the nine months ended September 30, 2004.
+Deal costs in relation to the formation of the Value-Added Fund,

+Wisconsin Place and Fan Pier increased general and administrative expenses approximately \$0.2 million for the nine months ended September 30, 2004.
 A one-time expense of \$750,000 represents our payment to Alan B. Landis in connection with the amendment to the development agreement, as further detailed in Note 15 to the Consolidated Financial Statements.
 The remaining increase is due to compensation related expenses increases during 2004.

-In 2003, Boston Properties, Inc. transitioned to using solely restricted stock and/or LTIP Units as opposed to granting stock options and restricted stock, under the 1997 Stock Option and Incentive Plan as our primary vehicle for employee equity compensation.
-An LTIP unit is generally the economic equivalent of a share of restricted stock in Boston Properties Inc. Employees vest in restricted stock and LTIP Units over a five-year term (0%, 0%, 25%, 35%, 40%).
-Restricted stock and LTIP Units are measured at fair value on the date of grant based on the number of shares or units granted and the price of Boston Properties Inc.'s common stock on the date of grant as quoted on the New York Stock Exchange.
+In 2003, we transitioned to using solely restricted stock and/or long-term incentive units of limited partnership of partnership interest in Boston Properties Limited Partnership, or LTIP Units, as opposed to granting stock options and restricted stock, under the 1997 Stock Option and Incentive Plan as our primary vehicle for employee equity compensation.
+An LTIP unit is generally the economic equivalent of a share of our restricted stock.
+Employees vest in restricted stock and LTIP Units over a five-year term (0%, 0%, 25%, 35%, 40%).
+Restricted stock and LTIP Units are measured at fair value on the date of grant based on the number of shares or units granted and the price of our common stock on the date of grant as quoted on the New York Stock Exchange.
 Such value is recognized as an expense ratably over the corresponding employee service period.
 To the extent restricted stock or LTIP Units are forfeited prior to vesting, the corresponding previously recognized expense is reversed as an offset to "Stock-based compensation."
 Stock-based compensation expense associated with restricted stock was approximately \$3.2 million during the nine months ended September 30, 2004.
-Stock-based compensation expense associated with \$6.1 million of restricted stock that was granted by Boston Properties, Inc. in January 2003 will generally be expensed ratably as such restricted stock vests over a five-year vesting period.
-Stock-based compensation associated with approximately \$9.7 million of restricted stock and LTIP Units that were granted by Boston Properties Inc. in January 2004 will also be incurred ratably as such restricted stock and LTIP Units vest.
-To the extent the Board of Directors of Boston Properties Inc. continues its policy of granting restricted equity awards in lieu of stock options at levels comparable to the grants made in 2003 and 2004, we will continue to experience annual cost increases associated with equity-based compensation until 2008 at which time the annual incremental increase in stock-based compensation expense will be substantially realized.
+Stock-based compensation expense associated with \$6.1 million of restricted stock that was granted in January 2003 will generally be expensed ratably as such restricted stock vests over a five-year vesting period.
+Stock-based compensation associated with approximately \$9.7 million of restricted stock and LTIP Units that were granted in January 2004 will also be incurred ratably as such restricted stock and LTIP Units vest.
+To the extent we continue our policy of granting restricted equity awards in lieu of stock options at levels comparable to the grants made in 2003 and 2004, we will continue to experience annual cost increases associated with equity-based compensation until 2008 at which time the annual incremental increase in stock-based compensation expense will be substantially realized.